godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 By default, if you have an attribute name with a space (such as "Burnt Marshmallow" for color), the SKU will use this exact formatting.
 A SKU for this variation would look like: `parentSKU-Burnt Marshmallow`

-If you enable the setting to replace spaces, this will instead look like: `parentSKU-Burnt_Marshmallow` -- this is helpful if your external fulfillment service does not allow spaces in SKUs.
+If you enable the setting to replace spaces, this will instead look like: `parentSKU-Burnt_Marshmallow` or `parentSKU-Burnt-Marshmallow` -- depending on which setting you've chose.
+This is helpful if your external fulfillment service does not allow spaces in SKUs.

 = Attribute Sorting =